Barry Marder

-Barry Marder is an American stand-up comedian, actor, and writer.
-He is identified with the character of Ted L. Nancy, author of the Letters from a Nut series of books.
+Barry Marder is an American stand-up comedian, actor, author, and comedy writer.
+He is identified with the characters of Ted L. Nancy (author of the Letters from a Nut series of books) and Ed Broth (author of Stories From A Moron: Real Stories Rejected by Real Magazines).
+He has opened regularly for Jerry Seinfeld's stand-up act, and he co-wrote the DreamWorks animated film Bee Movie.